By Mary Hamilton French, Associate Book Conservator

 Choosing a stabilization and remounting method that harmed neither the hair nor the text block was difficult.
 After a significant amount of research, consultation with other conservators, and thinking about the problem from a different perspective, an innovative solution based on textile and objects conservation techniques was developed.

-Watch for the NEDCC story Part 2 to be released next week — Conservation of the Sarah Davenport Album for the rest of the story on the conservation of the binding, hair, and silk ribbons.
+View the NEDCC Story Part 2 — Conservation of the Sarah Davenport Album for the rest of the story on the conservation of the binding, hair, and silk ribbons.

 About the Davenport House Museum, Circa 1820, Savannah, Georgia